Move to a bigger house could wilt finances

-Want a free financial facelift?
-E-mail finfacelift@gmail.com.
-Some details may be changed to protect the privacy of the persons profiled.

-Lisa is 45 and single with no dependents.
+Lisa is 45 and single with no dependants.
 She has a good, white-collar job earning $75,000 a year plus a bonus.
 She also has a work pension plan.

 Lisa has built up some equity in her Greater Toronto Area condo townhouse and is hoping to move up to a roomier house, perhaps a semi-detached.
 Her current home is valued at $565,000.
 Against this, she has a $325,000 mortgage and a line of credit.